yrm006/openvbs-hotpatch/README.md

 OpenVBS - HotPatch Edition
 ====

 OpenVBS is a replacement engine for VBScript.
-You can continue to use your existing VBScript code simply by registering openvbs.dll with regsvr32.
+You can continue to use your existing VBScript code simply.

 ## Description
 This project was forked from [OpenVBS](https://github.com/yrm006/openvbs).
 Please refer to their documentation for more details.